 Your privacy and confidentiality of medical records is of upmost importance to us.
 We comply with privacy regulations in the jurisdictions we operate in.

-We work Affirm to provide flexible financing solutions.
+We work with Affirm to provide flexible financing solutions.
 If you are interested in financing, please give us a call and we will send you a link to book your scan using Affirm.
 Payment options through Affirm are subject to an eligibility check.

 Your deposit is 100% refundable or transferable up to three business days before your appointment.
 Your cancellation deadline will be included in the email confirmation you receive after booking your appointment.
 After that deadline, your deposit will be no longer refundable or transferable.